 Remember to evaluate carefully which courses are required for your on-time graduation.

 Consider carefully the nonacademic ramifications of becoming a part-time student.
 For example, some students receive a reduction in fees on their car insurance because they are full-time students.
-Some scholarships may require that a student be full-time.
-And, sometimes students must start paying back student loans once they become part-time.
+Please note that merit scholarships require students to be enrolled full-time.
+Other scholarships may also require that a student be enrolled full-time.
+Additionally, students may sometimes find that they must start paying back student loans once they become part-time students.

 If permission to enroll on a less than full-time basis is granted, the dean will make a modification to the student’s record.
 The Office of Student Accounts will be notified of the change in enrollment status and a tuition adjustment will be made as necessary.
 There will be no adjustment to tuition unless permission is granted by the dean and the student’s class schedule is changed before the sixth class day of the fall or spring semester.
 Exceptions may be made with dean approval if enrollment is reduced below full-time due to health reasons.

 Contingent upon following appropriate procedures and obtaining the necessary approval, tuition adjustments will be made according to the following schedule:

 |Number of Credit Hours||Total Tuition & Fees1 for One Semester in 2020/2021|